RESEARCH

 Tumor Microenvironment

-The Cancer Vaccine Institute is focused on immune modulation strategies to create “danger” or “rejection” signals that make the tumor appear more dangerous to the immune system and transform the tumor-immune environment from tumor protecting to tumor killing.
-Our group is actively evaluating multiple immumodulatory approaches that could be used alone or in combination with vaccination and T-cell therapy to remodel the tumor immune environment and stimulate an effective anti-tumor immune response.
-These strategies include the activation of antigen presenting cells via stimulation of toll like receptors (TLRs) and elimination of immune suppressive cell populations (Tregs and MDSC), leading to enhanced local cytokine production and a Th1-polarized microenvironment that favors tumor cell killing by cytotoxic T lymphocytes.
+We are actively evaluating multiple immunomodulatory approaches that could be used alone or in combination with vaccines and T-cell therapies to reconfigure the tumor immune environment and stimulate an effective anti-tumor immune response.
+These strategies include activating antigen presenting cells by stimulating toll-like receptors (TLRs) and eliminating immune suppressive cell populations (Tregs and MDSC), which lead to shifting the microenvironment to one that supports tumor cell killing by cytotoxic T lymphocytes.

-Active Modulation of the Tumor Microenvironment
+Additional Research Focused on the Modulation of the Tumor Microenvironment

 -